AaronBunch/MazeSolver/README.md

 After solve_maze() is called, the MazeSolver object has the following attributes:

-1. original_maze:  This is available as soon as the object is initialized.
+1. original_maze:  This is available as soon as a maze is loaded with get_maze(filename).

 2. shortest_solution:  The shortest path from start to finish marked on the original maze.